NMGRL/pychron/docs/python.rst

 >>> i=0
 >>> i+=1    #same as i = i+1 works for all math operators i -=1, i*=2 etc...

-strings are defined using ', ", or ''' blocks
-' and " are equivalent. convenient when needing to nest quotes.
+strings are defined using \', \", or \'\'\' blocks. \' and \" are equivalent. convenient when needing to nest quotes.

 >>> s='foo'
 >>> b='bar'